 Measurement

-In field assessments of RSHC by trained and coordinated observers, differences have found to be substantial, thus standardized training and coordination in the field are recommended.
+In field assessments of RSHC by trained and coordinated observers, differences werehave found to be substantial, thus standardized training and coordination in the field are recommended.

+Field measurement of connectivity and modeling of sediment are possible, as demonstrated by Dubé.
+However, direct field measurements of sediment production and delivery without relying on a sampling strategy would be infeasible at the FPA scale.

 Numerous site specific factors can influence connectivity and sediment delivery, thus field verification of conditions remains essential.

-IImprovements in remote sensing and GIS data have the potential to reduce the amount of field work needed.
+Availability of models as well as improvements in remote sensing and GIS data have the potential to reduce the amount of field work needed, particularly when relative estimates are sufficient.

 RSHC data to be collected under FRIA may be able to complement but not fulfill the effectiveness monitoring need for numerous reasons: